+Owning a sailboat means that it is important to have a sail service monitoring and scheduling routine.
 As a sailor you get to know your boat very well.
 You can detect a change in the sound of a winch when sheeting in, or a change in the sound of the engine while motoring.
 You can even spot the flattening of a sheet or halyard on a winch.
 For your sails it’s your eyes that act as the first line of defense in detecting sail maintenance and service issues.
+However, there are other problems that may go undetected and this is why you need to schedule maintenance.

 For a dinghy, sports boat or one design keelboat sailor, an inspection of the sails as they are put away at the end of a day of sailing will catch most service issues.
-On a crewed racing boat, a good crew will frequently bring small issues to the attention of the skipper at the end of a day’s sailing – allowing you to correct them before they become bigger problems.
+On a crewed racing boat, a good crew will frequently bring small issues to the attention of the skipper at the end of a day’s sailing.
 When the issues cannot be attended to immediately make sure to log them – either by marking them on the sail with tape, or by cataloging them in a report (ideally with photos).
 On a race boat monitor the condition of your sails just as you would any other piece of equipment and be proactive about service issues you identify.

 For the cruising sailor, a visual inspection is also the starting point.
 We recommend that you log details on non-critical issues as a reminder, especially if away from port for an extended period of time.